 Which implementation condition or procedure was non-compliant or potentially non-compliant?
-Was the implementation condition or procedure non-compliant or potentially non-compliant?
-On what date(s) did the non-compliance or potential non-compliance occur (if applicable)?
-Was this non-compliance or potential non-compliance reported to the Chief Executive Officer, DWER? ☐ Yes ☐ Reported to DWER verbally ☐ Date ☐ No ☐ No What are the details of the non-compliance or potential non-compliance and where relevant, the extent of and impacts associated with the non-compliance or potential non-compliance?
-What is the precise location where the non-compliance or potential non-compliance occurred (if applicable)? (please provide this information as a map or GIS co-ordinates) What was the cause(s) of the non-compliance or potential non-compliance?
-What remedial and/or corrective action(s), if any, were taken or are proposed to be taken in response to the non-compliance or potential non-compliance?
-What measures, if any, were in place to prevent the non-compliance or potential non-compliance before it occurred?
-What, if any, amendments have been made to those measures to prevent re-occurrence?
-Please provide information/documentation collected and recorded in relation to this implementation condition or procedure: in the reporting period addressed in this Statement of Compliance; and as outlined in the approved Compliance Assessment Plan for the Statement addressed in this Statement of Compliance. (the above information may be provided as an attachment to this Statement of Compliance)
+Was the implementation condition or procedure non-compliant or potentially no n-compliant?
+On what date(s) did the non-compliance or potential non-compliance occur (if a applicable)?
+Was this non-compliance or potential non-compliance reported to the Chief Exe ecutive Officer, ☐ Reported to DWER verbally Date ☐ Reported to DWER in writing Date ΓNο What are the details of the non-compliance or potential non-compliance and wheetent of and impacts associated with the non-compliance or potential non-comp What is the precise location where the non-compliance or potential non-compliance applicable)? (please provide this information as a map or GIS co-ordinates) ance occurred (if What was the cause(s) of the non-compliance or potential non-compliance?
+What remedial and/or corrective action(s), if any, were taken or are proposed to response to the non-compliance or potential non-compliance? be taken in What measures, if any, were in place to prevent the non-compliance or potential before it occurred?
+What, if any, amendments have been made to those measurecurrence?
+Please provide information/documentation collected and recorded in relation to condition or procedure: this implementation in the reporting period addressed in this Statement of Compliance; and as outlined in the approved Compliance Assessment Plan for the Statement of Compliance. nent addressed in (the above information may be provided as an attachment to this Statement of C Compliance)